mtgrosser/l10n/README.md

 #### Formatting of numbers

-Calling to_formatted_s on Numerics returns the number as a formatted string.
-The format is defined by the current locale and respects decimal delimiters and separators.
+Calling `to_formatted_s` on `Numeric`s returns the number as a formatted string.
+The format is defined by the current locale and respects the decimal delimiters and separators defined in your `<locale>.yml`.

 ```ruby
 I18n.as('de') { 1234.5.to_formatted_s } => "1.234,50"
 I18n.as('en') { 1234.5.to_formatted_s } => "1,234.50"
 ```

-This also works with instances of BigDecimal.
+This also works with `BigDecimal`s.

 #### Localization of decimal separator and delimiter for numbers

-Localization converts decimal separators and delimiters between locales without re-formatting strings. to_localized_s can be called on any object.
+Localization converts decimal separators and delimiters between locales without re-formatting strings. `to_localized_s` can be called on any object.

 ```ruby
 I18n.as('de') { 1234.5.to_localized_s } => "1.234,5"